 Can You Hold a Medical Marijuana Card in More than One State?

-Qualifying patients must prove Arizona residency in the form of an Arizona driver’s license, Arizona ID, Arizona registry card, or the photograph page of a US passport.
-You must also obtain a written certification from an Arizona physician.
-As long as these conditions are met, you can obtain an Arizona registry identification card, even if you have a medical marijuana card in another state.
+Qualifying patients must provide proof of residency in Arizona through various forms, such as an Arizona driver’s license, ID card or registry card or the photograph page of a US passport.
+They also require certification from an Arizona physician as part of the process to qualify.
+Provided these criteria are fulfilled, an Arizona registry identification card can be issued even if you already hold one from another state.

 What Medical Conditions Qualify for a Medical Marijuana Card in Arizona?

-The AMMA currently applies to patients with AIDS, ALS, Alzheimer’s disease, cancer, Crohn’s disease, glaucoma, hepatitis C, HIV, and any chronic or debilitating disease, medical condition, or treatment for qualifying diseases and conditions that causes cachexia or wasting syndrome, severe and chronic pain, severe nausea, seizures (including epilepsy), and severe or persistent muscle spasms (including MS).
+AMMA currently applies to patients living with AIDS, ALS, Alzheimer’s disease, cancer, Crohn’s disease, glaucoma, hepatitis C and HIV infections as well as any chronic or debilitating medical condition or treatment for qualifying diseases and conditions that causes cachexia or wasting syndrome, severe and chronic pain, nausea or seizures (including epilepsy ) or persistent muscle spasms (including MS).